City sits along the east side of the Kampong Bay River near the base

 Regular Vietnam visas are not available at the border.
 The gratis

-crossing are no longer available.
-Visas are available through tour
+‘economic zone visas’ are no longer available.
+Visas are available

-operators in Sihanoukville, Kampot and Kep and at the Vietnamese consulate in
+at tour operators in Kampot and Kep and at the Vietnamese consulate

-possible overland routes to Phnom Penh: 1) the Moc Bai/Bavet
+Three possible overland routes to Kampot: 1) Moc Bai/Bavet crossing

-crossing via Phnom Penh (bus or taxi); 2) the Prek Chak crossing via
+via Phnom Penh (bus or taxi); 2) Prek Chak crossing via Ha Tien

-Ha Tien (bus); 3) the Phnom Den crossing (taxi.)
-Get tickets from
+(bus); 3) Phnom Den crossing (taxi.)
+Get tickets from a local tour

 To/from Phu Quoc Island and deep south

-Vietnam The nearby crossing Prek Chak/Xaxia is the
+Vietnam The crossing Prek Chak/Xaxia is the nearest, most

-nearest, most easily accessed border crossing with Vietnam.
-The
+easily accessed border crossing with Vietnam.
+The crossing is near

 Regularly scheduled multi-daily vans and mini-buses travel from